 BT Drives IT Value Delivery

-In fact, BT not only brings new applications and ideas, it can help to frame all technology activity in terms of the business results – even “traditional” kinds.
-IT departments have always indirectly contributed on the user experience, as they worked to bring consistency, security, and speed to systems and applications.
+In fact, BT not only brings new applications and ideas, but it can also help to frame all technology activity in terms of the business results – even “traditional” kinds.
+IT departments have always indirectly contributed to the user experience, as they worked to bring consistency, security, and speed to systems and applications.
 Aligning BT with IT simply forges a direct link by drawing end users, be they customers or employees, into the picture.
-This enables leaders to take a higher-level view at how overall services drive value, instead of focusing on SLAs for individual components, like availability and response time.
+This enables leaders to take a higher-level view of how overall services drive value, instead of focusing on SLAs for individual components, like availability and response time.

 Aligning BT and IT

 As the movement for aligning BT and IT spreads, the goals for technology, in general, will evolve from “cheaper – faster – more efficient” to “more engagement – more revenue – more value.”
 That’s a boon not only for IT managers and their teams but for the entire business, as dollars will flow to a positive resource.